-- 4.4.1 Anyone can comment on a planning application.
-The timeframe for responding is 21 days from the date of notification, which is extended to take account of bank holidays. - 4.4.2 We encourage you to use the Comment on a planning application webpage as you can comment on a planning application at a click of a button.
-We will still accept letters and e-mails and these will be uploaded onto the website.
-For more detailed advice on how to comment on a planning application, please see the guidance detailed at the Comment on a planning application webpage. - 4.4.3 The comments received and additional information including the Officer Report (which includes a summary of comments received and the decision notice) is added to the website so that anyone can view the information upon which a decision is made. - 4.4.4 The comments we receive in response to planning applications are a matter of public record.
-This means that we cannot treat comments as confidential, and they will be made available to view on the council's website alongside the name and address of the person making the comment. - 4.4.5 We will not publish any telephone numbers, private e-mail addresses or signatures.
-We reserve the right not to publish any comments or parts of comments that are not considered suitable for public view, including comments that are offensive, personal or defamatory.
+4.4.1 Anyone can comment on a planning application.
+The timeframe for responding is 21 days from the date of notification, which is extended to take account of bank holidays.

+4.4.2 We encourage you to use the Comment on a planning application webpage as you can comment on a planning application at a click of a button.
+We will still accept letters and emails and these will be uploaded onto the website.
+For more detailed advice on how to comment on a planning application, please see the guidance detailed on the Comment on a planning application webpage.

+4.4.3 The comments received on applications will be held on file but the names and addresses of people making comments will not be published on the website.
+The Officer Report (which includes a summary of comments received and the decision notice) is added to the website so that anyone can view the information upon which a decision is made.

+4.4.4 The comments we receive in response to planning applications are a matter of public record.
+This means that we cannot treat comments as confidential, and may be subject to disclosure under requests made through the Environmental Information Regulations (EIR).

+4.4.5 Under EIR requests, we will not share any personal information such as telephone numbers, private email addresses or signatures and these would be redacted.
+Names and addresses would be considered personal information and would only be shared following a public interest test.
+We reserve the right not to publish any comments or parts of comments that are not considered suitable for public view, including comments that are offensive, personal, or defamatory.